 There is a high concentration of both heritage and natural assets within the site.
-There are further assets within close proximity of the site (including the Broads), which may also impact on the proposals.
+There are further assets within close proximity of the site, which may also impact on the proposals including the Broads National Park.
 Designated heritage assets include scheduled monuments, listed buildings, and conservation areas; non-designated heritage assets include locally registered parks and gardens, locally listed buildings and the area of main archaeological interest, and items as yet unidentified.